 Of all other nutritional supplement makers, be assured that:

-The only company that obsesses quality to that extent, also produces the world's finest fish oil supplement for its many health benefits, including anti-inflammatory properties for rheumatoid arthritis.
+In doing my own rheumatoid arthritis research, the only company that obsesses quality to that extent, also produces the world's finest fish oil supplement for its many heart health benefits, including anti-inflammatory properties for rheumatoid arthritis.
 It’s the best money can buy.
 You can trust its safety, purity and potency:

 Rheumatoid Arthritis Research Disclaimer: Health statements on this rheumatoid arthritis research page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.

 1 Rheumatoid Arthritis, Guide: Natural Remedies for Rheumatoid Arthritis Pain Relief, published WebMD.
 Accessed July 15, 2018 https://www.webmd.com/rheumatoid-arthritis/guide/rheumatoid-arthritis-natural-treatments#1

 2 Rheumatoid Arthritis, Slideshows: Alternative Rheumatoid Arthritis Therapies—Herbs and Supplements, published WebMD.
 Accessed July 15, 2018 https://www.webmd.com/rheumatoid-arthritis/ss/slideshow-ra-alternative-therapies